arduino/arduino-cloud-cli/README.md

 ## Set a configuration

-arduino-cloud-cli needs a configuration file to be used.
-At the moment, the configuration file should be contained in the same directory where the cli commands are executed.
-The configuration file contains the Arduino IoT Cloud client ID and its corresponding secret.
+arduino-cloud-cli needs a configuration file containing an Arduino IoT Cloud client ID and its corresponding secret.
-You can retrieve them from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.
+You can retrieve these credentials from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

-Once you have the IDs, call this command to init a new configuration file:
+Once you have the credentials, call the following command and insert them to create a new configuration file:

 `$ arduino-cloud-cli config init`

-A file named `arduino-cloud.yaml` will be created in the current working directory.
+By default, the configuration file will be created in the default arduino data directory (arduino15).
-Then you should open such file and replace the client and secret placeholders with the value you previously retrieved.

-To create a configuration file in a different folder, use this command:
+To create a configuration file in a different folder, use the `--dest-dir` flag.
+Note that you can have several configuration files, in such case the config file being used will depend on which directory you are executing commands in.
+The priority is the following (from highest to lowest): config in the same directory commands are executed in (highest priority); config located in parents directories of the one commands are executed in; arduino15 default directory (lowest priority)

 `$ arduino-cloud-cli config init --dest-dir <destinationFolder>`